Chicago News Cooperative: History

+The Chicago News Cooperative was formed in October 2009 as the brainchild of journalist and author Peter Osnos.
 In November 2009, the cooperative started providing the content for a twice-a-week, two-page section in the Chicago edition of The New York Times.
 The cooperative had been funded primarily by the John D. and Catherine T. MacArthur Foundation.

 The Chicago News Cooperative operated out of the offices of WTTW-TV in Chicago.